 “Don’t touch the stove!”
 Alelsa cried.

 Tyrric had.
-In reaching over to give her side a playful tweak, he has brushed his ribs against the alchemy bench.
+In reaching towards her, he has brushed his ribs against the alchemy bench and her concoctins.
 Now his shirt was smoldering, and his side hurt.
 Oh, and he was pretty sure his skin was turning blue.

 “Oh no, oh no, oh no.” Alelsa kept up a chorus of oh no’s as she pulled a jar from the shelf and slapped the goo on his burn.
 The stinging stopped immediately, and his skin turned a normal color — or so he thought, in the red magelight she kept cocked over the bench.
 It helped bring out the potency in the herbs from Outland, she said, and she never turned it off.
 “See?
 That’s exactly what I mean!
 Tyrric, defined as ‘a specimen of trouble that never entirely abates’!”